bernieplug/eepelican/content/blog/hrm-launch-post.md

 Category: Efficient Era
 Date: 2017-08-11 11:00
 Image: hrm-launch-post.jpg
-Tags: Efficient Era, Review Matching, Feature Launch
+Tags: Efficient Era, Feature Launch
 Summary: Introducing a new feature that allows you to match orders to product reviews placed before you signed up for Efficient Era!
-Status: published
+Status: draft

 We’re pleased to announce the launch of **Historic Review Matching!**